 We pass the Ginger Hall Hotel, a well known pub on the circuit whose inside is covered with TT memorabilia, and we’re overtaken by a man with crutches strapped to the side of his bike.
 He can’t walk, but he can ride.

-Heading off around the course The Ramsey hairpin marks the entrance to the mountain stage, where the road is one way all week, race conditions.
+The Ramsey hairpin marks the entrance to the mountain stage, where the road is one way all week, race conditions.
 Without saying a word, Milky turns the throttle, the engine whines, we’re up to 135 miles an hour, and the world is transformed.
 The rolling pasture, the sheep, the hedgerows, have been smeared like wet paint across the horizon, and suddenly something curious has happened.
 The fear is gone, in its place something a bit like serenity, and it’s clear in an instant that it is this, not the fear of death, on which these leather clad junkies have become dependent.
 This feeling of horizontal skydiving - adrenalin; speed.

 “If we just did it for the adrenalin, for the fear of death, we’d just go and play chicken with the traffic.
 It’s not about that,” he says when we’ve turned past yet another packed beer garden and turned back into town.